sharleenw/dflow/README.md

 `dflow::use_dflow()`

-Creates a package structure template specific to my team, initializing both `git` and `renv`.
+Creates a package structure template specific to the team, initializing both `git` and `renv`.
 This template should be called on new `RProj`s only.

 ### Creating new `Rmd` files: